Cobb County weather forecast for Wednesday August 10

-The National Weather Service forecasts showers and thunderstorms here in Cobb County on Wednesday August 10.
-The expected high is near 87.
+The National Weather Service forecasts likely afternoon thunderstorms here in Cobb County on Wednesday August 10 with a high near 87.

-A hazardous weather outlook is in effect from the NWS due to scattered thunderstorms that could become severe in some cases.

 Extended forecast